uozuAho/note_searcher/vscode/readme.dev.md

 ## e2e tests

 These are rather new and a bit flakey.
-You only need to run `npm run e2e:setup` once, then `npm run e2e` should be fine for subsequent test runs.
 You can debug the e2e tests with the 'Debug e2e tests' launch configuration.

+Run `npm run e2e:setup` whenever app code changes.
+Otherwise, `npm run e2e` is enough to run the latest e2e tests.